leonid20000/Odin-Tabs/README.md

 📱 **Device Management:** Manage devices effortlessly—switch between tabs for device interfaces, syncing services, and cross-device communication.

-Experience the future of browsing with Odin Tabs and its wide-ranging applications across industries!
+Experience the future of browsing with Odin Tabs and its wide-ranging applications!

 ## Functionality 🛠️📚